RuneSchool/RuneSchool.github.io/_posts/2024-4-13-bobo-spelling.md

 ![Bobo Lexical Sets Simplified](/assets/images/BoboLexicalSetsSimplified.png)

+# About some choices

-## About STRUT and commA
+## ᚢ for STRUT and commA

 A big part of the Bobo System is that it combines STRUT and commA into the single rune ᚢ.
 This is following Geoff Lindsey's lead, but it's also following the lead of Kingsley Read, the designer of the Shavian script.
 In his next script after Shavian (Quickscript), he too combined "up" and "**a**go" into a single letter.

-I want a spelling system that makes users feel extremely confident in how they use it.
-That confidence severely declines when we introduce a distinction between STRUT and commA.
+**I want a spelling system that makes users feel extremely confident in how they use it.
+That confidence severely declines when we introduce a distinction between STRUT and commA.**

 Note that Dr Lindsey does distinguish between a stressed commA and an unstressed commA, but in Quickscript there is no difference.

-## Stress
+### Stress?

+In systems that distinguish commA from STRUT, this distinction is often a cheat code for showing where the stress is in a word.

-When we read "lover" (ᛚᚢᚠᚢᚱ), how do we know which syllable is stressed?
+In the Bobo System, when we read "lover" (ᛚᚢᚠᚢᚱ), how do we know which syllable is stressed?
 Well, just like with Latin English today, there are some rules for determining stress.
 It's just not baked into the alphabet itself like it is with Shavian (sort of).

-For example, in most cases, a dipthong takes the stress over a STRUT.
+For example, in most cases, a diphthong takes the stress over a STRUT.
 Eg. a*way*, a*go*.

-## About GOAT
+## ᚢᚹ or ᛟ for GOAT

 This phoneme is spelled as ᚢᚹ (STRUT or commA + /w/), with ᛟ as the shortcut rune.